 Tuition + Fees

 Tuition is always due by the first day of class, and must be paid no later than the end of the class or it will be subject to late fees.
 Follow this link for more information on tuition and fees.
+If a student has an outstanding balance a registration and transcript/certificate hold will be placed on their account.
+Registration and certificate holds will be lifted once the account is paid in full and payment has cleared.

 *Students wishing to drop a course must notify the Professional & Continuing Studies Office by email at email@example.com within one week of the start of that course.
 Failure to do so will result in the student being held responsible for all current charges.